winitzki/scall/tutorial/programming_dhall.md

 Here, it is assumed that `G` is a covariant type constructor and `p` is a fixed type (not depending on `r`).

-The Yoneda identity is proved via the parametricity theorem.

 Note that the Church encoding formula, `∀(r : Type) → (F r → r) → r`, is not of the same form as the Yoneda identity because the function argument `F r` depends on `r`.
 The Yoneda identity does not apply to types of that form.